steglasaurous/universal-song-overlay/README.md

 file:///C:/Users/subpa/Desktop/universal-song-overlay/index.html#/?websocket_host=10.0.0.29
 ```

-5. For each game you want to use with the overlay, make sure to check game-specific requirements below.
+6. For each game you want to use with the overlay, make sure to check game-specific requirements below.

-# Game-specific Requirements
+# 2. Setup your Game(s)

+Setup your game(s) as described here.

 ## Synth Riders